University Administrative Policies

 • reports all project expenditures to the funding agency.

-The Financial Services' Office acts as a liaison with federal and non-federal auditors.
+The Main Campus of HSC Financial Services Office acts as a liaison with federal and non-federal auditors.

 3. Cost Sharing